B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 Quick Start
 ===========

-The following sections contain information about how to create a schema from scratch based on a collection of genome assemblies or adapt an external schema for usage with chewBBACA, and perform allele calling to determine the allelic profiles of a set of strains of interest.
+The following sections contain information about how to create a schema from scratch and perform allele calling to determine the allelic profiles of a set of strains of interest.

 Create a schema